enpit/flux_node-oracledb/README.md

 ## Usage

-This is still a WIP, but you can download, npm install and then npm run to use a local version of the todomvc app (no database functionality yet)
+This is still a WIP, but you can download, npm install and then npm build to use a local version of the todomvc app (no database functionality yet).
+Launch the index.html in /public in any webbrowser to start the app.